MixBooze

 1. Arctic Prep: Frost your coupe glass like you're preparing for polar exploration

-3. 15-Second Fury: Shake like you're rolling dice
+3. 15-Second Crazy: Shake like you're rolling dice

 4. Grand Finale: Double-strain into chilled glass, garnish with Lime wheel